skip-mev/docs/docs/validator/0-quickstart.md

 sidebar_position: 0
 ---

 It takes just 5 minutes to start using Skip Select to capture MEV with your validator.
+Even less on chains that include `mev-tendermint` by default.

 ## Summary of Steps

 **Estimated Time**: 5 mins

 1. Register as a validator on [skip.money/registration](http://skip.money/registration) to receive an API key
-2. Compile your node binaries with `mev-tendermint`
+2. Compile your node binaries with `mev-tendermint` (if mev-tendermint is not included in the chain binary by default)
 3. Add 3-4 lines of additional config to your nodes
 4. Restart your nodes 🚀